 The first thing we noticed about the commercial kit is the tin.
 This is the package that you’ll need to slip into your 1-quart ziplock bag for TSA checkpoint inspection.
 While some travelers fill their allotment with mini booze bottles (yes, TSA allows this) most of us have a baggie filled with legitimate travel supplies like toothpaste, cologne, shampoo and the like.
 Some of you may be thinking that toiletries should simply go into your checked baggage, but these days it can be an added hassle (and expense) to check anything, so many of us travel only with carry-on luggage.
 We need every cubic inch of space to hold our supplies—especially the liquids in our ziplock bag.

 It seems to us that the Carry On tin is bigger than it needs to be.
-It may look like an Altoids tin, but it's bigger by at least a half-inch on both sides.
-It's also thicker.
+It may look like an Altoids tin, but it’s bigger by at least a half-inch on both sides.
+It’s also thicker.
 It occurred to us—why not just use an Altoids tin?
 They are basically free (if you like Altoids), and the smaller size might be better.
-At 2.45 x 3.9 inches and less than an inch deep, it's a little tight, but if we can make a smaller tin work, we will have the commercial kit beat where space is concerned!
+At 2.45 x 3.9 inches and less than an inch deep, it’s a little tight, but if we can make a smaller tin work, we will have the commercial kit beat where space is concerned!
 You can reuse a tin for free, and if the logo bothers you, simply sand off the paint using fine grit sandpaper.
 This is easier with an older Altoids tin because the surface is flat.
 Newer ones have the logo embossed.
-If aesthetics are important you can also order a brand new tin from Specialty Bottle.
-That's what we did.
+If aesthetics are important you can also order a brand new tin.
+That’s what we did.

-You don't need that much bitters to make an Old Fashioned.
+You don’t need that much bitters to make an Old Fashioned.
 A couple of dashes is all that it takes.
-The bottle used in the Carry On kit is small, but it's way bigger than it needs to be.
-We suppose it helps justify the purchase price, but let's be honest: if you are considering a kit to make Old Fashioneds in the sky, you probably already have a big bottle of Angostura at home.
-All you really need is a tiny bottle to hold you over for the trip, and since we don't really know what kind of bitters they are pushing with the Carry On, it will be better to use your own.
+The bottle used in the Carry On kit is small, but it’s way bigger than it needs to be.
+We suppose it helps justify the purchase price, but let’s be honest: if you are considering a kit to make Old Fashioneds in the sky, you probably already have a big bottle of Angostura at home.
+All you really need is a tiny bottle to hold you over for the trip, and since we don’t really know what kind of bitters they are pushing with the Carry On, it will be better to use your own.
 The bottle diameter is a concern for our smaller tin, so using something with a little less volume is a great way to save space.
-We used an inexpensive 1-dram (1/8th ounce) amber dropper bottle we ordered from Specialty Bottle.
+We used a 1-dram (1/8th ounce) amber dropper bottle.
 This will hold 60 drops of Angostura (or your favorite) bitters.
 The dropper ensures accurate doses and is much easier to dispense in a crowded aircraft during turbulence.
 A couple squeezes will easily match traditional dashes by volume, and the tiny bottle will hold ten or more good squeezes.
 We think this refillable solution is a much better use of space compared to a bigger bottle of mystery bitters.

 The Carry On kit contains packets of granulated cane sugar.
 This is the biggest problem in the kit.
 Here’s why: sugar does not dissolve well in alcohol.
 The only way to make an Old Fashioned using granulated sugar is to add your bitters and a splash of water to the sugar.
 Then, you must rigorously muddle the sugar grains into a paste before adding your spirit.
 If you have ever tried to do this you know that it’s not easy.
 You need a smooth, wooden muddler that you can pivot around the bottom of a thick rocks glass, grinding the sugar into oblivion.
 It takes time, effort, and a little muscle—and even then, you won’t get it perfect because there isn’t much liquid.
 Remember, sugar grains won’t really dissolve once you add the liquor, so the cocktail flavor depends on your success here.
 To make matters worse, the sugar packets contain unrefined Demerara.
 This is “sugar in the raw” which is great from a flavor perspective, but the large grains are even harder to dissolve despite being bigger targets for a muddler.
 This is why most of us just forego granulated sugar completely and use 2:1 simple syrup instead.
 Using a rich syrup amounts to the same thing when all is said and done, and it doesn’t require any muddling whatsoever.
 And because the sugar is already dissolved, you get the full flavor into the drink without running the risk of leftover grains in the bottom of the glass.